 How to Use This Medicine

-- This medicine is usually given on the first day of your cancer treatment as part of a three-day regimen along with other medicines.
-Fosaprepitant is not for long-term use, but you may need to use this medicine again if you have more cancer treatments in the future.
+- This medicine is usually given on the first day of your cancer treatment as part of a 3-day regimen along with other medicines.
+This medicine is not for long-term use, but you may need to use it again if you have more cancer treatments.

 Drugs and Foods to Avoid